 Play groups are a great way for dogs to socialize with one another and get exercise while potential adopters and staff at APA! get a better idea of their unique traits.
 This part of the dog behavior program has led to the saving and enrichment of countless lives at APA!
 To learn more about this program or to watch videos of playgroups in action, click here!

-Starting summer 2013, large-breed adult dogs in the dog behavior program at APA! also began training to be American Kennel Club Canine Good Citizens.
+Starting summer 2013, large-breed adult dogs in the dog behavior program at APA! also began training to be American Kennel Club Canine Good Citizens, thanks to support from Best Friends Animal Society.
 For information about this program, check out the feature page here!

 The APA!
 Dog Behavior team provides a wide variety of ways for volunteers to get involved with the dogs and the program as a whole.
 For more details about available opportunities, check out the dog